-Company sick pay will only be paid for such days (according to local law) if you comply with our Sickness Absence Policy, including notifying your manager immediately of your incapacity and obtaining medical evidence, even if you are abroad.
+Company sick pay will only be paid for such days if you comply with our Sickness Absence Policy, including notifying your manager immediately of your incapacity and obtaining medical evidence, even if you are abroad.

 Dishonest claims or other abuse of this policy will be treated as misconduct under our disciplinary procedure.